 Take a moment to think about what a fully functioning ABAR school would look like and feel like.
 For me, It is a place where every family, learner, and staff member feel celebrated and seen.
 The community holds each other in love and

-This webinar touches on why we forget to include the Indigenous voice in our classrooms and reminds us all of some concrete actions (and vocabulary) to take in the classroom so as to not be
+This webinar touches on why we forget to include the Indigenous voice in our classrooms and reminds us all of some concrete actions and vocabulary to take in the classroom so as to not be

 On Sept.
-21, 2020 we explored some of the ways in which whiteness informs and limits our ability to fully realize Dr. Montessori’s vision for justice.
+21, 2020, we explored some of the ways in which whiteness informs and limits our ability to fully realize Dr. Montessori’s vision for justice.
 We learned about the historical construction of whiteness, the legacy of racism in schooling, and the ways

 Join us in Columbia, Maryland, for our first of two regional workshops in 2019-2020.
 We look forward to partnering with NAMTA for what will be their final regional workshop as well as with EAA, our continuing partner for major professional development events.